IPA Core – Values

 Duty & Adaptation

-- Thinking about gaining the acceptance and recognition of others
+- Thinking about gaining acceptance and recognition from others

-- The basic feeling is duty as well as fear of being different and fear of the stranger
+- Basic feelings are duty, fear of being different and fear of the unknown

-- The relationship with others is based on adaptation.
-The conformist suppresses conflicts, problems and one’s own feelings
+- Relationships with others are based on adaptation.
+The conformist suppresses conflicts, problems and own feelings

-- Acts according to the norms set by others as well as who are friends and who are enemies (We and the others)
+- Acts according to the norms set by others and who are friends and who are enemies (We and the others)

-- Fear of making mistakes and expressing forbidden feelings (Shame)
+- Fear making mistakes and expressing forbidden emotions (Shame)

 Duty.
-Don’t highlight and expose yourself, keep your own feelings in, avoid conflict and bite the bullet.
-Knowing what you can and can’t do, fall in line.
-To be obedient and self-controlled and not to be a burden on others.
-Accept what is given to you and be modest and humble
+Not highlighting and exposing yourself, keeping your emotions inside, avoiding conflict and keeping things bottled up.
+Knowing what you can and can’t do, complying.
+Being obedient and self-controlled and not being a burden to others.
+Accepting what is given to you and being modest and humble

 Adaptation.
-Being nice in the eyes of others and living up to others’ expectations.
+Being nice in the eyes of others and living up to their expectations.
 Being polite and behaving in a neat and orderly manner.
-To be competent, fit and free from faults.
-To keep in shape, not stand out and not step aside.
+To be skilled, fit and free from faults.
+Staying in shape, not standing out and not stepping aside.

 Values platform # 2